hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

-:ref:`HydPy-Rconc` provides two submodels that allow configuring runoff concentration in different ways.  |rconc_nash| implements the Nash cascade and relies on explicitly modelled storage contents.  |rconc_uh|, on the other hand, implements the Unit Hydrograph approach, which ordinates that can be set freely or, more convenience, following the simplifying assumptions of HBV96 :cite:p:`ref-Lindstrom1997HBV96` and GR4J :cite:p:`ref-Perrin2007`.
+:ref:`HydPy-Rconc` provides two submodels that allow configuring runoff concentration in different ways.  |rconc_nash| implements the Nash cascade and relies on explicitly modelled storage contents.  |rconc_uh|, on the other hand, implements the Unit Hydrograph approach, which ordinates that can be set freely or, for more convenience, following the simplifying assumptions of HBV96 :cite:p:`ref-Lindstrom1997HBV96` and GR4J :cite:p:`ref-Perrin2007`.